cybermaggedon/fair-service/README.md

 library.

 It turns a FAIR model specification into an image presenting either the Loss Exceedance curve, or the probability distribution curve.
+The idea is to allow embedding these report images in other web applications by posting the model specification to this service.

 It is a web server which you feed FAIR model data, either as a POST or in the URL which returns a png image.